 What to expect from your doctor

 Oct.
-17, 2012
+17, 2015

 - How severe are your symptoms?
 Are they occasional or continuous?

 - Do you take medications to reduce stomach acid?

 - AskMayoExpert.
 Do cystic fundic gland polyps need to be treated?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2012.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.